carlosfrontend/battleship-game/README.md

 ## The Odin Project

-Implement the classic game ‘Battleship’
+Implements the classic game ‘Battleship’

 Links: